KnowOneActual/bulletproof-video-playback/linux/README.md

 This is a **Linux-native** implementation of bulletproof video playback, designed for users who:
 - Can't install Python on machines they don't own
 - Need a lightweight transcoding workflow without dependencies
-- Want battle-tested ffmpeg profiles optimized for theater playback and streaming
+- Want battle-tested ffmpeg profiles optimized for live playback and streaming
 - Prefer simple shell scripts they can audit and modify

 **Key differences from the macOS/Python version:**